-Searching for the right urban Austin Neighborhood that is walking distance to all of the amenities is someone would want, but without the need for a car is a goal for many Americans these days.
-In the last ten years, Austin has become much more of an urban core and currently ranks as 33rd in the country on the walk score.
+Searching for the right urban Austin Neighborhood that is within walking distance to all of the amenities and not having to rely on your car is something that many seek out these days.
+In the last ten years, Austin has become much more of an urban core and currently ranks as 30th in the country on the walk score.
 This is in part due to the actions of the city to bring more businesses into downtown Austin.
 Austin has also worked to adapt its streets to become more bike-friendly, adding biking lanes on many of the central Austin neighborhoods.
 The best walkable neighborhoods in Austin are the areas surrounding the University of Texas and Downtown Austin.

 Within the last 15 years, the downtown skyline of Austin has morphed into a collection of high-rise condos and commercial towers.
 Residents that occupy these buildings have the benefit of enjoying craft cocktails at the numerous bars and restaurants that are located within walking distance to this area, and with the fairly recent addition of Trader Joe's grocery store, they now have an option other than the Whole Foods market that was the sole source for groceries in Downtown for many years.